rancher/rancher-docs/docs/api/workflows/kubeconfigs.md

 ## Viewing a Kubeconfig

-Admins can get any Kubeconfig, while regular users can only get theirs.
+Admins can get any Kubeconfig, while regular users can only get their own.

 ```sh
 kubectl get kubeconfig kubeconfig-zp786